Machine Learning (CS)

 Provide knowledge of both theoretical and practical aspects of machine learning.
 Present the main techniques of machine learning and probabilistic reasoning.

 Linear algebra, probability theory (briefly revised during the course).
 Boolean algebra, knowledge of a programming language.
 For a good introduction to linear algebra see: Gilber Strang, Introduction to Linear Algebra, Wellesley-Cambridge Press, 2016.

 Introduction to machine learning: designing a machine learning system, learning settings and tasks, decision trees, k-nearest-neighbour estimation.
 Mathematical foundations: linear algebra, probability theory, statistical tests.
 Bayesian decision theory, maximum likelihood and Bayesian parameter estimation.
 Probabilistic graphical models, inference, parameters and structure learning.
-Discriminative learning: linear discriminant functions, support vector machines, kernels for vectorial and structured data.
+Discriminative learning: linear discriminant functions, support vector machines, kernel machines.
 Neural networks: representation learning, deep architectures.
+Unsupervised and reinforcement learning.